biopython/biopython/DEPRECATED.rst

 Bio.Seq.Seq.tostring() and Bio.Seq.MutableSeq.tostring()
 ========================================================
-Deprecated as of Release 1.64.
+Deprecated in release 1.64, and removed in release 1.73.
 You should now use str(Bio.Seq.Seq) or str(Bio.Seq.MutableSeq) instead of the tostring() methods.

 Iterator .next() methods
 ========================